This course satisfies the 100 hour core knowledge course required to complete the Administrator in Training (AIT) program in Maryland.

 Students will be given periodic assignments, will be quizzed and tested on the different topics presented to them in order to ascertain their mastery and understanding of the topics discussed.
 Students will also be approached regularly and via email in order to assess their need for further explanation and/or help.

-It is expected that the AITs who enroll in the course are active in an AIT program and guided by a qualified preceptor.
+It is preferred that the AITs who enroll in the course are active in an AIT program and guided by a qualified preceptor.
+However, if you are not an active AIT, but your goal is to become one, you are encouraged to start the course in order to better familiarize yourself with the industry.

 Materials & Resources: